morkeltry/S3-demo/README.md

 * If you are able, and you haven't already, [install the AWS CLI (version 2)](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 * Make sure you are logged in on github and fork this workshop (using a different name for the repo) and pull it down to your local machine.
-* If you have an AWS account of your own, then log into it.
-If not, then follow as much of this preparation as you can with the sandbox environment in Vocareum.
+* Set up an AWS account and log into it.
 * Go to https://console.aws.amazon.com/billing/home?#/account
 and note your numeric AWS account ID in the accounts.txt file.